-General Plan 2040, included as Attachment 2, began with a foundation based on the existing General Plan 2030, and then developed updates to reflect the community's current policy priorities, address the key issues the City is facing today, and improve organization and clarity.
-To reach this milestone, the City of San Mateo has hosted 80+ events, a combination of workshops, staff presentations, and pop-up events, seven online activities, 13 General Plan Subcommittee meetings, seven Planning Commission meetings, and 16 City Council meetings from 2018 through the end of 2023.
-These events and meetings shaped the development of General Plan 2040 at every step of the project.
+Strive San Mateo General Plan 2040, which is included as Attachment 3, began with a foundation based on the existing General Plan 2030, and then developed updates to reflect current community policy priorities, address the key issues the City is facing today, and improve organization and clarity.
+To reach this milestone, the City has hosted 80+ events, a combination of workshops, staff presentations, and pop-up events, seven online activities, thirteen General Plan Subcommittee (GPS) meetings, seven Planning Commission meetings, and sixteen City Council meetings from 2018 through the end of 2023.
+The community input received at these events and meetings shaped the development of General Plan 2040 at every step of the process.

-Early in the process, the City Council directed staff to focus outreach to hard-to-reach populations in San Mateo: non-English speakers, renters, residents 44 and under, low-income and very low-income households, and under-represented neighborhoods, including North Shoreview, Shoreview, North Central, and East of 101.
-To reach these communities, City staff used a variety of engagement methods, including working with a community-based partner, providing materials in Spanish and simplified Chinese, and conducting pop-up events and intercepts at key locations such as food distribution events and local grocery stores.
+Early in the process, the City Council directed staff to focus outreach to hard-to-reach populations in San Mateo: non-English speakers, renters, residents 44 and under, low-income and very low-income households, and residents of underrepresented neighborhoods, including North Shoreview, Shoreview, North Central, and East of 101.
+To reach these communities, City staff used a variety of engagement methods, including working with a community-based partner, providing materials in Spanish and simplified Chinese, and conducting pop-up events and intercepts with bilingual staff at key locations such as food distribution events and local grocery stores.
 Due to this effort, the participation of these targeted groups increased over the course of the General Plan Update process.